-The recently adopted Bicycle Mobility Plan prescribes a one-way cycle tracks on both sides of Bronx Drive that would connect from Yorktown to Brockhampton in the north.
+The recently adopted Bicycle Mobility Plan prescribes a one-way cycle tracks on both sides of Bronx Avenue that would connect from Yorktown to Brockhampton in the north.
 The proposed deletion would eliminate a key north/south segment on the bicycle mobility network and a direct and safe connection with Bill Witt Park.
-To mitigate this item Del Mar College has stated that they will dedicate an easement and construct a pedestrian and bike bridge across Master Channel Ditch 31.
-This construction will preserve the north/south movement across the ditch and allow residents to directly access Bill Witt Park.
+To mitigate this item Del Mar College has agreed to dedicate an easement and construct a pedestrian and bike bridge across Master Channel Ditch 31.
+This construction will preserve the north/south movement across the ditch and allow residents to directly access Bill Witt Park and trail networks south.